Commvault/hedvig-lab/README.md

 # Introduction
 Purpose of this document is to outline how to create a Hedvig cluster within a cloud provider.
 This configuration is designed to provide engineers an education and demonstration environment.
 These configurations should not be used for production workloads.

+The automation scripts following the creation of the cloud resources *may* be useful for creating clusters with on-premises gear.
+However, this has not been tested as of the time of this writing.

 # Prerequisites

 This guide assumes the engineer is sufficiently familiar with the use of the following types of resources within the respective cloud provider